 About

-Screen Shot 2013-01-11 at 3.54.03 AMAaron Fischman is an award-winning sports writer, editor and multimedia journalist, who currently hosts the On the NBA Beat podcast, an interview show he co-founded with fellow USC alums Loren Lee Chen and brother Joshua Fischman in advance of the 2015-16 NBA season.
+Screen Shot 2013-01-11 at 3.54.03 AMAaron Fischman is an award-winning sports writer, editor and multimedia journalist, whose first book, a nonfiction baseball story centered around Tony Barnette’s transformational six years in Tokyo, was published June 18, 2024, and is distributed by Simon & Schuster.
+By early November, it was named a finalist for the prestigious CASEY Award for best baseball of 2024.
+He currently hosts the On the NBA Beat podcast, an interview show he co-founded with fellow USC alums Loren Lee Chen and brother Joshua Fischman in advance of the 2015-16 NBA season.
 On the podcast, he and the crew interview some of the league’s best reporters on their particular beat.
-Fischman’s first book, a non-fiction baseball story, will be published on June 18, 2024, and distributed by Simon & Schuster.

 In May 2013, he earned a master’s degree in print and online journalism from USC’s Annenberg School for Communication and Journalism.
 While in school, Fischman served as a senior sports editor for Neon Tommy, where his July 2012 NBA Summer League story won third place in the Los Angeles Press Club’s 2013 Online Sports News/Feature/Commentary category and he spearheaded coverage of the 2012 London Summer Olympics.
 He also edited the story that took second place in the category.
 In June 2014, Fischman’s intensely personal story on BMX racer Donny Robinson’s history of concussions was awarded third place for LAPC’s 2014 Best Online Sports Feature.